Screens May Be Terrible for You, and Now We Know Why

 Crucially, that experiment investigated circadian disruption induced by sleep alteration rather than light exposure, which is also the case with the many studies linking clock-scrambling shift work to health problems.
 Whether artificial light is as problematic as disturbed sleep patterns remains unknown, but Stevens thinks that some and perhaps much of what’s now assumed to result from sleep issues is actually a function of light.
 “You can wake up in the middle of the night and your melatonin levels don’t change,” he says.
 “But if you turn on a light, melatonin starts falling immediately.
 We need darkness.”
 According to Stevens, most people live in a sort of “circadian fog.”

 Just how much health risk can be attributed to artificial light rather than sleep disruption?
 If breast cancer rates jump 30 percent in women who work at night, and prostate cancer rates nearly triple in men, what proportion of that circadian disruption comes from artificial light rather than sleep cycle problems?
 And just how much blue light must be absorbed before things get risky: a few minutes a night or a few hours, a few years or a few decades?
+Blue light has already shown that it can damage eyes as well as cause other ailments like insomnia.
+No wonder people are looking into eye supplements from websites like https://quantumhealth.com/shop/category/eye-health to protect them from getting damaged further.
 These are now pressing research questions, yet it may be difficult to know for sure, says Stevens.
 Conclusively settling the matter would likely require studies both rigorously controlled and terribly unethical.
 In the meantime, it might make sense to let a little nighttime back into your life.